perronejon/cis106/notes/notes6/notes6.md

 ## touch
 ### Definition
 Updates file timestamp to now.
-If file does not exist, it creates that file with current timestamp.
+If file does not exist, it creates an empty file with current timestamp.

 ### Usage / Formula
 `touch`, then an argument such as `-c` to specify not to create a file or `-m` to only change the modification time, then the `FILE`'s path.